softsky/site-security-site/app/views/website-security/improving-dom-xss-vulnerabilities-detection.md

 fragment and monitors the script execution in order to identify if the execution reaches any DOM XSS sinks.

-In this case, the page parameter is indeed vulnerable and Acunetix WVS issued the following alert:
+In this case, the page parameter is indeed vulnerable and SOFTSKY WVS issued the following alert:

 ![](media/website-security/improving-dom-xss-vulnerabilities-detection.md-images/media/image04.png){width="4.166666666666667in"